The r

 Spatial Data Officer

-Lyndsey grew up and studied in the UK before moving to “Margs” in 2008, wasting no time becoming a conservation volunteer to get to know the region, learn about the environment and meet new friends.
-She soon became a staff member and has worked on many projects over the years – weed control, biodiversity assessments, citizen science and threatened species.
+Lyndsey grew up and studied in the UK before moving to “Margs” in 2008, and wasted no time becoming a conservation volunteer.
+She soon became a Nature Conservation staff member and worked on many projects over the years on weed control, biodiversity assessments, citizen science and threatened species.
 “I’m a big advocate for the power of good data to help us understand our impact on the natural world,” she says.
-Lyndsey also works remotely in a data-led role for a UK greenspace organisation, so her two roles are on opposite sides of the globe.
+Lyndsey also works remotely in a data-led role for a UK greenspace organisation.
 “I feel incredibly lucky that I’ve been able to live in this amazing region for more than a decade and a half, and I’m proud of the impact our group has had over that time,” she says.

 Mandy Polley